top of page

 Their disembarkation marked the end of a 24,000-mile odyssey, which had begun in Poland eight years earlier, in 1940.
 They had been wrenched from their homes at 4am by Russian soldiers, put on cattle trucks, and sent to Siberian labour camps.
 After two years they had escaped and travelled around the globe, finally ending up in Britain.

-When I discovered that my husband’s family had been among the 66 I began to record his mother’s testimony as a memoir for my children.
+When I discovered that my husband’s family had been among the 66 I began to record his mother Janina's testimony as a memoir for my children.
 I could not have dreamed of the epic wartime story that I would uncover.

 After years of research, the memoir grew and will be published as a book as soon as I am able to finish it.
 Publication has been delayed due to the full time support I have needed to give my disabled son in transitioning to a new care placement.
-However work is now underway again and updates will be posted here.
+However work is now underway again.
+You can read a feature I wrote for Windrush Day this year, here.

 bottom of page